 It should be stressed that the course requirements represent a minimum or threshold standard; most successful applicants have A*AA at A-level, or equivalent, as well as an excellent record at University.

 Applicants to the Graduate Course in Medicine (A101) are not expected to sit the BMAT.

 We strongly advise obtaining medical/healthcare experience as a paid or volunteer worker in the private or public healthcare industry and the shadowing of medical professionals in hospital/GP practice.
 We look for varied and consistent hands-on patient care along with experience working within an NHS environment.

 Applicants should apply online through UCAS as well as completing the seperate Graduate Course in Medicine Application Form.
 It is not possible to apply for the CGCM without completing the application form; UCAS applications received without the form will be regarded as invalid.

-Interviews are in late November/early December, during the last week of Cambridge term and must be attended in Cambridge.
+Interviews for short-listed applicants are held each year in late November and must be attended in Cambridge.

 The interview is in the multiple mini interview format (normally 10 stations), with each station lasting 5 minutes.
 The interviewers include clinicians, medical sciences experts and lay academics.